Ricoledan/team-cookie-capstone/documentation/referenceguide.md

 }
 ```

-The code snippet above represents a JavaScript object containing user input and event data in a React application.
-It
+The code snippet above represents a transaction object containing various details such as the hash (unique identifier),
-includes various properties such as hash, type, nonce, blockHash, blockNumber, transactionIndex, from, to, value, gas,
-gasPrice, input, v, r, and s.

-On the transaction details page, you'll find the following information about each transaction:
+transaction type etc.

+### Reference Key

 - **Hash**: This is the unique identifier of the transaction, also known as the transaction hash or txhash.
 It is
   calculated by taking the hash of the entire transaction data.